DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - As a CISSP, you must understand and follow the (ISC)² code of ethics, as well as your organization’s own code
 - 1.1.1 (ISC)² Code of Professional Ethics
   - (ISC)² Code of Professional Ethics -- take the time to read the [code of ethics](www.isc2.org/Ethics)
-  - At a minimum, know and understand the ethics canons:
+  - At a minimum, know and understand the ethics canons: 🟡 PAPA
-    - **I: Protect society, the common good, necessary public trust and confidence, and the infrastructure**
+    - **🔥I: Protect society, the common good, necessary public trust and confidence, and the infrastructure**
       - this is “do the right thing”; put the common good ahead of yourself
       - ensure that the public can have faith in your infrastructure and security
-    - **II: Act honorably, honestly, justly, responsibly, and legally**
+    - **🔥II: Act honorably, honestly, justly, responsibly, and legally**
       - always follow the laws
       - but if you find yourself working on a project where conflicting laws from different countries or jurisdictions apply, you should prioritize the local jurisdiction from which you are performing the services
       - Treat all members fairly.
 In resolving conflicts, consider public safety and duties to principals, individuals and the profession in that order.
-    - **III: Provide diligent and competent service to principles**
+    - **🔥III: Provide diligent and competent service to principles**
       - avoid passing yourself as an expert or as qualified in areas that you aren’t
       - maintain and expand your skills to provide competent services
-    - **IV: Advance and protect the profession**
+    - **🔥IV: Advance and protect the profession**
       - don’t bring negative publicity to the profession
       - provide competent services, get training and act honorably
       - think of it like this: If you follow the first three canons in the code